 It’s true that if you plug in the map coordinates the authors provided, 37o41'6.39"N, 116o39'57.31"W, it does indeed bring you to a location and altitude where there is only imagery for 2007, 2014, 2015, and 2017.
-However, the story includes a picture of a much broader area with the caption “The Tonopah Gap.”
+However, the Motherboard story includes a picture of a much broader area with the caption “The Tonopah Gap.”
 This picture appears to reflect what you’d see from an altitude of approximately 8.7 miles up in Google Earth.
 Again, for this particular position, there are only previous images of that location for 2007, 2014, 2015, and 2017.

 However, if you zoom out less than a mile more, there is historical imagery of very similar resolution of the same area for every year since 2007.
-In addition, while the “gap” the authors of the Motherboard piece identified at the dry lake bed might have been the longest, a cursory look at other locations around the Tonopah Test Range Airport show that there is similarly absent imagery at various altitudes between 2007 and 2016.
+In addition, while the “gap” the authors of the Motherboard piece identified at the dry lake bed might have been the longest, a cursory look at other locations around the Tonopah Test Range Airport show that there is similarly absent imagery at various altitudes and date ranges between 2007 and 2016.
 If you explore the imagery well outside of the sprawling Nevada Test and Training Range, which encompasses Tonopah, you'll find similar 'gaps' in the utterly mundane and largely desolate Nevada desert.

 This would make sense and lends weight to the statement from Google that it updates Google Earth's imagery library based on its understanding of user demand.
 It also further calls into question whether there is any particular significance to the absence of imagery, and only at certain altitudes, of the dry lake beds near Tonopah.
 There’s no clear indication that Google avoided that particular area specifically or deliberately.